 How to overwinter tropicals

-With the exception of elephant ears (Colocasia spp., Alocasia spp., Xanthosoma spp.), I like to remove the tubers/corms/rhizomes completely from the growing medium, cut off the wilted foliage, brush them lightly and inspect for any soft spots – cutting those out.
+With the exception of elephant ears (Colocasia spp., Alocasia spp., Xanthosoma spp.), I then like to remove the tubers/corms/rhizomes completely from the growing medium, cut off extra stems to about 1-2 inches, brush them lightly and inspect for any soft spots – cutting those out.
 In the past I washed them to see exactly what was going on, but was recently told by Brent Heath of Brent and Becky’s Bulbs that this can encourage disease and should be avoided.
 I don’t argue with Brent.

 Sort them and make sure they are well labelled.
 We forget much over the winter.